 Q 4.
 You say that you need writers that need to express their creativity?
 I happen to suit that description!!
 What is the age limit?
 I am only 16 but I am an avid writer.
 Also, is this an organization that is run over the Internet, or by mail?

 A. There's no age limit.
 When the AAPA was founded in 1936 it was made up mostly of teenagers, and we have had active members who were even younger.
-I was 16 when I joined AAPA in 1970.
+I was 16 when I joined AAPA.
 Today more of our members fit into the retirement category, but all ages are welcome.

 Almost all of AAPA activity (including the monthly mailing of amateur papers) takes place by postal mail, but most members have e-mail and use it to keep in touch.